Outlawries Bill: Background

 The term outlawry referred to the formal procedure of declaring someone an outlaw, i.e. putting him outside of the sphere of legal protection.
 In the common law of England, a judgment of (criminal) outlawry was one of the harshest penalties in the legal system, since the outlaw could not use the legal system to protect them if needed, e.g. from mob justice.
 To be declared an outlaw was to suffer a form of civil death.
-No one was allowed to give him food, shelter, or any other sort of support – to do so was to commit the crime of aiding and abetting, and to be in danger of the ban oneself.
+No one was allowed to give food, shelter, or any other sort of support – to do so was to commit the crime of aiding and abetting, and to be in danger of the ban oneself.
 In effect, (criminal) outlaws were criminals on the run who were "wanted dead or alive".

-By the rules of common law, a criminal outlaw did not need to be guilty of the crime he was outlawed for.
-If a man was accused of a crime and, instead of appearing in court and defending himself from accusations, fled from justice, he was committing serious contempt of court, which was itself a capital crime; so even if he were innocent of the crime he was originally accused of, he was guilty of evading justice.
+By the rules of common law, a criminal outlaw did not need to be guilty of the crime they were outlawed for.
+If accused of a crime and, instead of appearing in court and defending oneself from accusations, fled from justice, they were committing serious contempt of court, which was itself a capital crime; so even if innocent of the crime originally accused, they were guilty of evading justice (see also: bench warrant).

 There was also civil outlawry.
 Civil outlawry did not carry capital punishment with it, and it was imposed on defendants who fled or evaded justice when sued for civil actions such as debts or torts.
 The punishments for civil outlawry were nevertheless harsh, including confiscation of chattels (movable property) left behind by the outlaw.